Building Your First Indoor Grow Room

 Plants get confused and stressed if they're exposed to light on an inconsistent basis…like you would be if your room suddenly illuminated in the middle of the night!

-Step 3: Choose How to Configure your Space
+Step 3: Configure your space

 Once you’ve found a suitable area, you need to work out how to configure your space.

-• Configuration 1: Use an entire room
+Option 1: Use an entire room

 Whichever option you choose, make sure the size of your area is suitable for the intensity of your grow lights.